ivan-hc/AM/README.md

 # "AM" the Application Manager for GNU/Linux
-"AM" (ie "Application Manager") is a bash script able to install, update and remove thousands of standalone programs (official/unofficial AppImage packages, but also the official versions of Firefox, Thunderbird, Brave, Blender and hundreds of other programs from official sources).
+"AM" (ie "Application Manager") is a bash script able to install, update and remove thousands of standalone programs (any AppImage package, but also the official versions of Firefox, Thunderbird, Brave, Blender and hundreds of other programs provided on their official sites).

-"AM" applies system-wide programs integration (for all users), i.e. install programs in the `/opt` directory (see [Linux Standard Base](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s13.html)), the launchers instead are installed in `/usr/share/applications` with the "AM-" suffix and the links are placed in `/usr/local/bin` or `/usr/local/games`.
+"AM" applies system-wide programs integration (for all users), i.e. installs programs in the `/opt` directory (see [Linux Standard Base](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s13.html)), the launchers instead are installed in `/usr/share/applications` with the "AM-" suffix and the links are placed in `/usr/local/bin` or `/usr/local/games`.

 Being "AM" a bash-based script, it can be used on all the architectures supported by the Linux kernel and works with all the GNU/Linux distributions.